Lumi-supercomputer/lumi-userguide/docs/runjobs/lumi_env/dailymanagement.md

 ## lumi-ldap-projectinfo

 Shows information of your projects kept in the LDAP directory, including allocations and quota.
-The information for this command is only gathered in the background on a periodic basis, and is not as up-to-date as the information from `lumi-workspaces` and `lumi-quota` commands.
+The information for this command is only gathered in the background on a periodic basis, and is not as up to date as the information from `lumi-workspaces` and `lumi-quota` commands.

 Usage:
 Information of all your projects: